 In Allan’s case I tried a “feelings” point of entry by asking, “How do the dreams make you feel?”
 His response was immediate.
 “Betrayed.
 Surprised.
 Saddened.
 Angry.”
 I asked, “What situation do you think went on in your life this week that has made you feel the same emotions?”
 It was in answering that question that Allan clicked on the dream’s meaning.

-Once you have correctly decoded a dream’s meaning (and by that I mean that you have succeeded in discovering what specific problem the dream is addressing), you will be astounded by how precisely it mirrors that situation!
+Once you have correctly decoded a dream’s meaning (and by that I mean that you have succeeded in discovering what specific problem triggered the dream), you will be astounded by how precisely it mirrors that situation!

-Lisa just standing there rather than running around freaking in her dream mirrored her lack of reaction to her ex-boyfriend’s request, and more importantly pointed he attention to what action was needed in waking life.
-I guess she needed to get something off her chest.
-Once she understood the message of her dream Lisa telephoned he ex to let him know she would not be helping him with his party.
-Isn’t it amazing how by using her breast Lisa’s subconscious captured the essence of her being asked to prepare the food for the party?
+Lisa just standing there rather than running around freaking in her dream mirrored her lack of reaction to her ex-boyfriend’s request, and more importantly pointed her attention to what action was needed in waking life.
+I guess she needed to get something off her chest, literally and figuratively!
+Once she understood the message of her dream Lisa telephoned her ex to let him know she would not be helping him with his party.
+Isn’t it amazing how by using her breast Lisa’s unconscious captured the essence of her being asked to prepare the food for the party?
 A nursing piglet captures her ex’s dependent personality too.
 And what about Lisa needing to express herself?
 Get it?
 Expressing milk is the term used for breast-feeding!

 Recapturing your disowned character traits

-Here’s what under-invested character traits look like when they appear in a dream and how to de-code their meaning.
-Rhona grew up in a home with parents who had strict rules about children expressing their feelings.
+Here’s what under-invested character traits look like when they appear in a dream, and how, to de-code their meaning.
+Laura grew up in a home with parents who had strict rules about children expressing their feelings.
 Speaking up was considered disrespectful.
-Rhona had become under-invested in speaking up, and over-invested in holding back her feelings.
+Laura had become under-exercised in speaking up, and over-exercised in holding back her feelings.
 She is a very soft-spoken and timid person.
-Rhona works as a designer in a belt company.
+Laura works as a home stager for a private real estate company.
 Her boss is abusive.
-For months Rhona has been struggling with the idea of leaving her job, not to mention wishing she could at least express herself to her boss when he is rude to her.
-One night, she had a dream in which her aunt who had been dead for twelve years appeared.
-Rhona called me wondering if her aunt’s appearance in her dream was some message of foreboding.
+For months she has been struggling with the idea of leaving her job, not to mention wishing she could at least express herself to him when he is so rude.
+One night, she had a dream in which she was in bed kissing a co-worker who she had worked with five years before.
+In the dream, Laura describes, “He is at first holding me down in a very uncomfortable position, but it changes because in the next scene I’m letting it happen.”

-I asked her, “How did you feel in the dream?”
-She said, “Frightened.
-I inquired, “What do you think happened to you yesterday that made you feel afraid?”
-Rhona linked the dream to how she froze up when her boss spoke rudely again to her.
-I continued, “Why don’t you tell me what comes to mind about your aunt.”
-She answered, “My aunt had the biggest mouth!
-That’s what everyone always said about her!
-You never had to wonder what she was thinking about.
-She’d always let you know.”
+Laura linked the dream to how she froze up when her boss spoke rudely again to her.
+I continued, “Why don’t you tell me what comes to mind about your co-worker.
+Tell.
+Me two or three things about him.”
+She answered, “He had such a mouth!
+That’s what everyone always said about him.
+You never had to wonder what he was thinking about.
+He always let you know.”

 We all have freedom of choice as to how we want to behave and who we want to be.
 Having the ability to understand our dreams gives us the opportunity to be completely in touch with our whole selves when making decisions.